LaibaAhmad06/Basic-Student-Management-System/README.md

-# 🎓 Student Management System (React.js)--a-very-basic-react-project
+# 🎓 Student Management System (React.js) - a very basic react project

 A simple and responsive **Student Management System** built using **React.js** during my 4th semester.
 This project demonstrates core frontend concepts such as component-based architecture, routing, CRUD operations, and client-side data persistence using LocalStorage.